There's massive competition in the eCommerce space.

 More personalized customer responses would mean improving your chances of driving more sales.
 90% of customers will splurge with companies that personalize customer service.

-Examples of this approach include addressing consumers by name in correspondence, acknowledging their past purchases, thanking them for trusting your brand, etc.
+Examples of this approach include addressing consumers by name in correspondence, acknowledging their past purchases, and thanking them for trusting your brand.

-Customer service would need you to put the customer before your brand and offer them more beyond the face value of purchased products.
+Customer service would need you to put the customer before your brand and to offer them more than the face value of the products they purchase.

 And as more retailers flood into the online marketplace, one of the best ways to stand out among the masses is to make customer interactions more human.